 - Upload the

-It’s that easy to install on your own site, but there are many ways to customize functionality.
-For complete instructions, jump ahead to Implementation and Configuration.
+So installation is straightforward, but there are many ways to customize functionality.
+For complete instructions, jump ahead to the installation steps.
 For now, I think a good way to understand how it works is to check out a demo..

 I have set up a working demo of the Blackhole for this tutorial.
-It works exactly like the download version, but it’s configured to block you only from the demo, not from the entire site.
+It works exactly like the download version, but it’s set up as a sandbox, so when you trigger the trap, it blocks you only from the demo itself.
 Here’s how it works:

 - First visit to the Blackhole demo loads the trap page, runs the whois lookup, and adds your IP address to the blacklist data file